-This website uses cookies. to enhance your browsing experience, serve personalized ads or content, and analyze our traffic.
-By clicking “Accept & Close”, you consent to our use of cookies.
+This website uses cookies.
+Necessary cookies for site functionality are always enabled.
+We offer optional cookies to enhance your browsing experience, serve personalized ads or content, and analyze our traffic.
+By clicking “Accept & Close”, you agree to allow us to use the optional cookies.
 Read our Privacy Policy to learn more.

 Outpatient Surgery Magazine connects the ambulatory surgery community – and offers OR leaders a place to exchange ideas, learn about emerging trends and discover in-the-field solutions to daily